zpalazov/juniemvc/.junie/guidelines.md

 * Reduces environment inconsistencies and increases confidence.

+## For simple JPA tests, use slice tests with `@DataJpaTest`
+* Use H2 in-memory database for fast tests.

-## 13. Use random port for integration tests
+## Use random port for integration tests
 * Start the app on a random port to avoid conflicts:

 ```kotlin